Null-logic-0/pagex/README.md

 7. Open a Pull Request

-Go back to the main Pagex repository and you'll see a prompt to open a Pull Request.
+Go back to the main Pagex repository, and you'll see a prompt to open a Pull Request.
 Submit your PR against the master branch and describe the changes you've made!

 ### Why this is helpful:
 * **Elixir specific:** It uses the standard `mix` commands